IntelligentSoftwareSystems/Galois/README.md

   ```

 - libnuma support.
 Performance may degrade without it.
 Please install
   libnuma-dev on Debian like systems, and numactl-dev on Red Hat like systems.
 - Doxygen (>= 1.8.5) for compiling documentation as webpages or latex files
 - PAPI (>= 5.2.0.0 ) for profiling sections of code
 - Vtune (>= 2017 ) for profiling sections of code
 - MPICH2 (>= 3.2) if you are interested in building and running distributed system
   applications in Galois
-- CUDA (>= 8.0) if you want to build GPU or distributed heterogeneous applications
+- CUDA (>= 8.0 and < 11.0) if you want to build GPU or distributed heterogeneous applications.
+  Note that versions >= 11.0 use an incompatible CUB module and will fail to execute.
 - Eigen (3.3.1 works for us) for some matrix-completion app variants